smallbatch-apps/crab/README.md

 ## Installation and basic usage

-If you want to, you can use the global `crab-cli` command.
+If you want to, you can use the globally installed `crab-cli` command.
 That makes a shorter command of `crab g MyComponent` but it is not required.

 ```
 npm install -g crab-cli